bitfocus/companion-module-osee-gostream/README.md

 ```

 a get command will request the specified parameter in the value array , the reply will be a get measage.
-a set command will change a parameter with the value in the value array
+a set command will change a parameter with the value in the value array, the respons will be a push command
-a push command is only send by switcher when something not requested has changed, e.g. user pushes a hardware button in device
+a push command is send by the switcher when something not requested has changed, e.g. after a set command or if user pushes a hardware button in device

 ```
 struct GoStreamCommand: